serdargulum/TestService/README.md

 - https://github.com/serdargulum/CSharpService

 2. Configure the database connection in each repository as described in their README.md files and run services.
-3. Use LaravelService migrations to create and populate the database.
+3. Use LaravelService migrations to create the database and seeders to populate it.
 ```bash
 php artisan migrate